 I distinctly remember having some sort of minor mechanical issue with the jet when we returned to Detroit from Wisconsin.
 As the agent was talking to me at the gate, she queried me as to whether or not she should delay boarding the passengers for Florida.
 I clearly remember ALMOST saying to her, “hang on, let me go ask the Captain…”, then it hit me like a ton of bricks.
 I was that guy!
 All the heads would be looking at ME for answers from now on, for the “buck” truly did stop here.
 It’s a weighty burden to carry, and I’ve been asked many times over the years about “the pressure” of being responsible for all those lives.
 I always go back to some advice that my dear father once gave me regarding such…”learn to take care of yourself, and everyone sitting behind you will be just fine.”
 Good advice to be sure.

 I was most assuredly NOT “born a pauper to a pawn” (“…on a Christmas Day, when The New York Times said God is dead, and the wars begun…” sorry, my favorite Elton John lyric…), but our family of seven hung to the tag of “middle class” by our fingernails.
 We didn’t actually do without the essentials, but there were scant few extras and frills under our roof.
-Mom’s sewing machine logged hundreds of hours fashioning clothes for us (mainly my sisters), and Dad busted many a knuckle as our chief automobile maintenance officer (and I saw countless weekends with my head under a hood with him).
-Fortunately for me, by the time I began my training in the summer of 1973, I was twice daily delivering several hundred newspapers (at 0400 and 1600 each day), and was raking in almost a thousand dollars profit each month.
+My dear mother’s sewing machine logged countless hours fashioning clothes for us (mainly my sisters), and Dad busted many a knuckle as our chief automobile maintenance officer (and I saw countless weekends with my head under a hood with him).
+Fortunately for me, by the time I began my training in the summer of 1973, I was twice daily delivering several hundred newspapers (at 4:00 am and 4:00 pm), and was raking in almost a thousand dollars profit each month.
 A king’s ransom for your average 17 year old, and the lion’s share of it wasn’t spent on every-day, normal things,… like girls, cars, dirt bikes, stuff like that.
 Nope, it was spent on a little blue and white Cessna 150 by the name of “N5305Q”.

 My first Logbook entry reads: